The 6 best alternatives to Toptal|Sites similar to Toptal

 For Businesses

 Fiverr charges 5.5% of the purchase amount as a service fee.
-This fee is quite high considering the quality of services on Fiverr and the high commission they take from sellers.
+This fee is high considering the quality of services on Fiverr and the high commission they take from sellers.

 3. Upwork